LyleCoryMiller/Portfolio-Projects/README.md

 ![Projects](https://img.shields.io/badge/Projects-Real--World%20Datasets-informational)
 ![Level](https://img.shields.io/badge/Level-Entry--Level-orange)

-👋 Hi, I’m **Lyle Cory Miller** — a Business, Data & Systems Analyst with a passion for using data to drive better business decisions.
-This portfolio showcases real-world projects that reflect challenges in operations, customer experience, CRM, and financial risk.
-I approach problems with structured thinking, SQL-powered analysis, and professional dashboards to deliver insights that matter.
+# About Me👋
+I’m a **Business, Data & CRM Analyst** with a **B.B.A. in Information Systems** from Florida International University (FIU).
+I specialize in solving business challenges through data analysis, systems thinking, and dashboard development.

+This portfolio simulates real-world workflows across **data analytics, BI reporting, CRM segmentation,** and **IT operations**, aligned with the expectations of junior analyst roles.

 ---